10 Jan Top 5 most famous Carnivals in Europe

-The Carnival is around the corner and Europe do not get left behind during this festivity.
-Here’s a guide to the top five Carnivals held on the old continent…
+The time of the carnivals is here.
+Music, parades, costumes and much more await you… Here’s a guide to the top five Carnivals held on the old continent this year 2020

 Santa Cruz de Tenerife, Spain